Dr. med. Dirk Manski

 Indications for Laser Vaporization of the Prostate

-The indications for laser vaporization of the prostate are, in principle, not different to the indications for transurethral resection of the prostate (TURP).
-Symptoms due to benign prostatic hyperplasia should be treated with medication, until complications make surgery necessary:
+The indications for laser vaporization of the prostate are, in principle, not different from the indications of transurethral resection of the prostate (TURP).
+Symptoms due to benign prostatic hyperplasia should be treated with medication until complications make surgery necessary:

-Due to the special coagulation ability of the greenlight laser therapy, surgery is possible despite the presence of coagulation disorders, anti-coagulation therapy or antiplatelet therapy.
-The likelihood of a TUR syndrome is considerably lower, since an isotonic irrigation solution is used during the procedure.
+Due to the special coagulation ability of the greenlight laser therapy, surgery is possible despite the presence of coagulation disorders, anticoagulation therapy or antiplatelet therapy.
+The likelihood of a TUR syndrome is considerably lower since an isotonic irrigation solution is used during the procedure.
 The risk of postoperative bleeding is very low.
 Greenlight laser vaporization should be preferred to TURP in high-risk cardiac patients.
-Disadvantages of the laser prostate vaporization are the high costs of the laser probe, prostate ablation without histologic examination and disadvantages of the prostate ablation in large prostate glands with the development of a large necrotic zone.
+Disadvantages of laser prostate vaporization are the high costs of the laser probe and prostate ablation without histology.
+Surgery time is longer in patients with a large prostate volume (>60 ml), and prostate ablation becomes less efficient due to overlying necrotic tissue.

 Contraindications to Laser Prostate Vaporization